Basas1/Vk_bot/README.md

 ### Installation
 On Windows:
 First you will need to rename `settings_example.py` file to `settings.py` and fill it in with your personal account data and API keys.
+Specify your path to `phantomjs.exe` and save changes.
 Then open command line in the directory `~/Vk_bot` and run the following command in it:
 ```bash
 pip install .